serverless-guru/sls-jest/doc/spies/eventbridge.md

 ## Usage

-The simplest and more efficient way to use EventBridge spies is to create it at the very begining of your tests. i.e.: in a `beforeAll()` hook at the top of your file or a `describe` block.
+The simplest and more efficient way to use EventBridge spies is to create them at the very beginning of your tests. i.e.: in a `beforeAll()` hook at the top of your file or a `describe` block.
 The first time you create a spy for a given configuration combination (`adapter` and `busName`), a new CloudFormation stack will be deployed automatically with the necessary resources.
 Further usage of the same spy will re-use the already deployed resources, even across several files.

 ```ts
 let spy: EventBridgeSpy;